MetroRobots/ros_introspect/README.md

 # ros_introspect

- `ros_introspect` is a pure-Python library for looking at the files within a ROS package in a structured way.
+ `ros_introspect` is a Pure Python library for working with the files in ROS packages in a structured way.
 It is compatible with both ROS 1 and ROS 2.

 You can specify the path directly.